abradshaw/getting-started-with-satellite-6-command-line/configure_the_server_for_provisioning/activation_keys.md

 Activation key created
 ```
-If you are not using **6Server** channels, its critical to set the release version on the key.
-Even if you are, its probably better to do so
+Even when using the UI, its easy to miss this step.
 ```
-hammer activation-key update --release-version "6.5"  \
+hammer activation-key update --release-version "7Server"  \
  --organization "${ORG}" --name "${AK1}"
 Activation key updated
 ```